karush17/surreal-70-samples/README.md

 * Key takeway- Questions, Questions, Questions!

 ### Conclusions
 Lastly, the conclusions section should clearly and concisely sum up the review of the work.
 This section should consist of a crisp summary of all the previous sections and only highlight their most important aspects.
 The content of this section should be directed to someone who does not have enough time to read the review and only wishes to grab the essential points.
-A good conlusion could be writtent using the following points-
+A good conlusion could be written using the following points-
 * The summary should start with a high level introductory note of the method, its usage and contributions. (not more 1-2 sentences)
 * The summary should explore the novelty of the method, its implications and the resulting outcome achieved from the reviewer's point of view.
 * The summary should walk over the key components of reviewer's evaluation and his comments on the method.